THE FORMATION AND DEVELOPMENT OF THE KINGDOM OF KUSH (FROM THE 8TH CENTURY BCE TO THE 1ST CENTURY BCE)

 Abstract

-Drawing upon archaeological evidence and existing scholarly research on the history of the Nubian region, this article employs both historical and logical methods to examine the formation and development of the Kingdom of Kush from the 8th century BCE to the 1st century BCE.
-The findings indicate that the emergence and evolution of Kush were influenced by: (1) favorable natural conditions and a strategic location along the Nile River basin, which enabled the establishment of key political and economic centers such as Napata and Meroe; (2) cultural interaction with Egypt, combined with a process of indigenization, which fostered a distinct Kushite civilization expressed through its architecture, writing system, and religious beliefs; and (3) diplomatic and commercial relations with major civilizations such as Egypt, Rome, and neighboring kingdoms, which sustained Kush’s long-lasting development over nearly a millennium.
-This study also contributes to clarifying the role of Kush in ancient African history and offers new insights into Nubian civilization.
+Based on the analysis of archaeological evidence and existing research on the history of Nubia, and by employing both historical and logical methods, this article examines the formation and development of the Kingdom of Kush from the eighth century BCE to the first century BCE.
+The findings indicate that Kush’s trajectory was shaped by three major factors: (1) favorable natural conditions and its strategic location along the Nile Valley, which facilitated the emergence of political and economic centers such as Napata and Meroe; (2) cultural interactions with Egypt, alongside processes of localization that fostered a distinctive Kushite identity expressed through architecture, script, and religious practices; and (3) diplomatic and commercial relations with major civilizations, including Egypt, Rome, and neighboring polities, which contributed to sustained prosperity.
+This study contributes to the scholarship by offering a renewed perspective on Kush as an independent political and cultural entity that played an active role in ancient African history, rather than viewing it solely through the lens of Egyptian influence.

 Article Details